 Below is a list of extracurricular activities that are available in the high school.
 Members of these organizations must complete a grade tracker to participate in the organization.

 Allusions is the annual literary magazine which collects poetry, creative works and literary art.
 These works are compiled in the annual magazine.
 The magazine is edited and published by the students in the club.
 The Allusions Club is advised by Mrs. Clark and meets on Thursdays from 3-4 p.m.

 The Art club is open to all students in grades 9-12 who are interested in the many disciplines that are called art.
-Students have the opportunity to peruse their interests under the guidance of an experienced art teacher.
+Students have the opportunity to pursue their interests under the guidance of an experienced art teacher.

-Athletes Against Substance Abuse
+Athletes Against Substance Abuse (AASA)